Skip to main content

 Now that you have established the source of the overload, you can reassign resources to relieve the load from Guybrush as explained below.

-About The Resource Load View
+About the Resource Load View

 The Resource Load view shows work assignment and the planned workload for the selected resources day-by-day in accordance to the original planned work and also by remaining effort.